-BE IT FURTHER RESOLVED that it is certified that recirculated MND No. 149112 has been completed in compliance with the California Environmental Quality Act of 1970 (CEQA) (Public Resources Code Section 21000 et seq.), as amended, and the State CEQA Guidelines thereto (California Code of Regulations, Title 14, Chapter 3, Section 15000 et seq.), that the MND reflects the independent judgment of the City of San Diego as Lead Agency and that the information contained in the MND, together with any comments received during the public review process, has been reviewed and considered by the City Council in connection with the approval of the Project.
+BE IT RESOLVED, by the City Council of the City of San Diego that it is certified that the Declaration has been completed in compliance with the California Environmental Quality Act of 1970 (CEQA) (Public Resources Code Section 21000 et seq.), as amended, and the State

+CEQA Guidelines thereto (California Code of Regulations, Title 14, Chapter 3, Section 15000 et seq.), that the Declaration reflects the independent judgment of the City of San Diego as Lead Agency and that the information contained in said Declaration, together with any comments received during the public review process, has been reviewed and considered by the City Council in connection with the approval of the Project.

-BE IT FURTHER RESOLVED, that the City Council finds on the basis of the entire record, including the Initial Study and any comments received, that project revisions and mitigation mitigate any potentially significant effects on the environment identified in the Initial Study, that there is no substantial evidence that the Project will have a significant effect on the environment, and therefore, that recirculated MND No. 149112 is hereby adopted.
+BE IT FURTHER RESOLVED, that the City Council finds on the basis of the entire record that project revisions now mitigate potentially significant effects on the environment previously identified in the Initial Study, that there is no substantial evidence that the Project will have a significant effect on the environment, and therefore, that said Declaration is hereby adopted.

-BE IT FURTHER RESOLVED, that pursuant to CEQA section 21081.6, the City Council hereby adopts the Mitigation Monitoring and Reporting Program, or alterations to implement the changes to the Project as required by the City Council in order to mitigate or avoid significant effects on the environment, which is attached hereto as Exhibit A.
+BE IT FURTHER RESOLVED, that pursuant to CEQA Section 21081.6, the City Council hereby adopts the Mitigation Monitoring and Reporting Program, or alterations to implement the changes to the Project as required by this City Council in order to mitigate or avoid significant effects on the environment, which is attached hereto as Exhibit A.

-BE IT FURTHER RESOLVED, that the MND and other documents constituting the record of proceedings upon which the approval is based are available to the public at the Office of the City Clerk, 202 C Street, San Diego, CA 92101.
+BE IT FURTHER RESOLVED, that the Declaration and other documents constituting the record of proceedings upon which the approval is based are available to the public at the office of the City Clerk, 202 C Street, San Diego, CA 92101.

-BE IT FURTHER RESOLVED, that the City Clerk is directed to file a Notice of Determination with the Clerk of the Board of Supervisors for the County of San Diego regarding the Project.
+BE IT FURTHER RESOLVED, that City Clerk is directed to file a Notice of

+Determination with the Clerk of the Board of Supervisors for the County of San Diego regarding the Project.

-APPROVED: JAN GOLDSMITH, City Attorney
+APPROVED: MARA W. ELLIOTT, City Attorney